Moldova

 Exercise increased caution while traveling to Moldova.
 This is due to unresolved conflict between the breakaway region of Transnistria and the central government.
 Read the entire Travel Advisory.

-Country Summary: There has been no military spillover into Moldova from the conflict, however debris from airborne projectiles has landed in Moldova but all incidents have been in close proximity to the Ukrainian/Moldovan border.
+Country Summary: There have been reports of debris from airborne projectiles landing in Moldova, however there is no indication that Moldova is being targeted in Russia's war against Ukraine.
 The Chisinau airport is operating normally although there are no flights available to or from Belarus, Russia or Ukraine.

 Read the Moldova country information page for additional information on travel.